 Benefits for Donors

-- Increasing the impact of each donation they make.
+• Increase the impact of every donation they make.

 Benefits for Corporations

-The following statistics speak for themselves in terms of the value of matching gifts:
+The following statistics from Double the Donation speak for themselves in terms of the value of matching gifts:

 The takeaway: Matching gifts increase your fundraising revenue and encourage more and bigger gifts from donors.